What’s in an E-Cigarette?

 A 2009 FDA analysis of the ingredients in e-cigarettes revealed that tobacco-specific nitrosamines are present in some cartridges, which are known carcinogens.
 The press release left out the salient information presented by Michael Siegel, which reveals that nitrosamines are found in tobacco cigarettes at up to 1,400 times the quantities.
 This is equivalent to the amount of the chemicals found in FDA-approved nicotine patches.
 These are a natural product of the tobacco plant, and invariably leak through during the extraction process.

 It’s clear that the furor generated over the contents of e-cigarettes is sensationalist and unnecessary.
-The contents of the cartridges are well-known, and there is nothing within them that puts users at anything other than extremely minor risk.
+The contents of the e-cig cartridges or e-juice are well-known, and there is nothing within them that puts users at anything other than extremely minor risk.
 The fact that FDA-approved nicotine patches also contain the same quantity of the only potentially dangerous chemicals you’ll find in an e-cigarette shows that the risk is absolutely minimal.